 There's so many choices on how to finish this pink boutonniere.
 Let's have some fun with this boutonniere by adding some decorative colored wire.
-Skinny wire comes in 10 great colors to match or accessorize your own wedding palette.
+Oasis Metallic Wire comes in 10 great colors to match or accessorize your own wedding palette.

 It's fun to add color and shine to both boutonnieres and corsages with this great product.
 Begin in the back by piercing the cut end into the back of the boutonniere and burying it into the design.